Writing your Salesforce resume?

 The resume header paints the first colours of your background and your value proposition picture.

 You have to make sure your role is visible at the top.

 Your resume header will give headhunters a complete overview of your social profiles and Salesforce projects you’ve been doing so far.

 But that’s only in case you don’t miss out on the following elements:

-- Your name, location and current job title;
+- Current job title;

 - Springboard links ([LinkedIn](https://enhancv.com/blog/how-to-put-linkedin-on-your-resume/)/Trailhead profile/Personal blog or vlog);

 - [Certifications](https://enhancv.com/blog/certifications-on-resume/) - you might be certified as a Salesforce Advanced Administrator or CPQ Specialist.
 You can add the cert after your name/title.

 Let’s pay some special attention to your job title.

 It’s common for a Salesforce expert to have diverse experience with the platform.